Brewery Business Plan

 Bank Loans

 Banks will want to review your business plan and gain confidence that you will be able to repay your loan and interest.
-To acquire this confidence, the loan officer will not only want to confirm that your financials are reasonable, but they will want to see a professional plan.
+To acquire this confidence, the loan officer will not only want to confirm that your financials are reasonable, but they will also want to see a professional plan.
 Such a plan will give them the confidence that you can successfully and professionally operate a business.

 Angel Investors

 The second most common form of secure funding for a brewery is angel investors.
 Angel investors are wealthy individuals who will write you a check.
 They will either take equity in return for their funding or, like a bank, they will give you a loan.
-Venture capitalists will generally not fund a brewery.
-Private equity investors would consider a brewery or microbrewery business plan for funding if it has already reached a considerable scale.

 Finish Your Business Plan Today!